Musa Sudi Yalahow: Alliance for the Restoration of Peace and Counter-Terrorism (ARPCT)

 In February 2006 Yahalow joined the United States-backed warlord coalition, the Alliance for the Restoration of Peace and Counter-Terrorism (ARPCT) in order to fight the Islamic Court Union.
-Fighting between the ICU and ARPCT claimed more than 350 lives and Yalahow's militia occupied the International Red Cross and Red Crescent (ICRC)-run Kensaney hospital.
+During the fighting for control of Mogadishu between the ICU and ARPCT, Yalahow's militia occupied the International Red Cross and Red Crescent (ICRC)-run Kensaney hospital which was the only significant medical facility in the north of the city.
+Wounded patients were forced to flee.
+The Red Cross condemned the takeover and called for Yalahow to withdraw his militia.

 On June, Yalahow withdrew from Mogadishu to the warlord stronghold of Balad, a town 30 km north of Mogadishu, which was also taken by the ICU days later.

-The Somali Prime Minister, Ali Mohammed Ghedi removed Yalahow from office, saying Yalahow had opposed his government and peace initiatives and undermined their reconciliation activities.
-He said Yalahow's actions fueled violence and unrest and his militia had killed innocent civilians.
+The TFG Prime Minister, Ali Ghedi removed Yalahow from office, claiming he had done so because Yalahow had opposed the government and peace initiatives, while undermining their reconciliation activities.
+He stated Yalahow's actions fueled violence and unrest and his militia had killed innocent civilians.

 Return to Mogadishu

-On January 6, 2007 YALAHOW returned to Mogadishu from exile.
+On January 6, 2007, Yalahow returned to Mogadishu from exile.

-On January, 2007, the same day as the Battle of Ras Kamboni ended marking the last major campaign to defeat the ICU, Somali warlords tentatively agreed with President Abdullahi Yusuf to disarm their militias and to direct their members to apply to join the national army or police forces.
+In January 2007, the same day as the Battle of Ras Kamboni ended marking the last major campaign to defeat the ICU, Somali warlords tentatively agreed with President Abdullahi Yusuf to disarm their militias and to direct their members to apply to join the national army or police forces.
 An estimated 20,000-30,000 militia were said to exist throughout Somalia, Somaliland.
-Mohamed Qanyare Afrah said the clans were "fed up" with militias and agreed to disarm his own men.
+Osman Ali Atto said the clans were "fed up" with militias and agreed to disarm his own men.

 Muse Sudi Yalahow was less conciliatory and made veiled threats that if dissatisfied, people might oppose the government.